-Comment No. Commenter Name Date Received Source Comment 48 Debbie Copeland 8/16/2022 Email Good morning Mr. Endres, Well here we are again.
+Comment No. Commenter Name Date Received Source Comment Response 48 Debbie Copeland 8/16/2022 Email Good morning Mr. Endres, Well here we are again.
 This time it's regarding our homestead property, not our business property on Hwy 380.
 Our property on the maps shows as Lot 408.
 Evidently Tx Dot has shifted their freeway further to the east to accommodate the housing addition that sprung up at CR 458 and Hwy 380 at the new City Hall.
 So it now gets the back of our property taking out our stock tank, but not our home which was somewhat great news.
 However, to our surprise TxDot is rerouting CR 458 beginning at our south property line and going through our entire frontage property.
 Not only do we lose a lot of our front yard, but now our home will be very close to the road.
 Too close for comfort!
 And I also noticed that the right-of-way is coming more on our property side than the vacant property across the road from us.
 It's not equal from middle of road.
 There are two options.
 One of them takes more land in front; the other one takes less in front but more in back.
 I wasn't excited to know that we will have a huge tall bridge behind us and a wide roadway in the front very close to our front door.
 Of course I'm sick because we're getting a double whammy!
 I guess my question is, how will TxDot deal with us?
 Looking forward to hearing from you.
-Debbie Copeland Mr. Stephen Endres, P.E., the TxDOT Projec with the following, "Thank you for your com respond in the summary report.
-We would Note: The email response can be found in meeting summary.
+Debbie Copeland Mr. Stephen Endres, P.E., the TxDOT Project Manager responded to Beverly Fleener via email on Aug.
+17, 2022 with the following, "Thank you for your comments.
+We will add them to our public meeting summary and respond in the summary report.
+We would acquire your property through our standard acquisition process."
+Note: The email response can be found in the D1 Comment Forms and Emails Received section of the public meeting summary.